LethargicLime/lime-companion/README.md

 > npm install -g local-ssl-proxy

 This isn't quite enough, since we need a trusted certificate.
 The package conveniently gives instructions for another certificate software, mkcert.
-On Windows you can use Chocolately or Scoop to install this, on mac Brew (or something idk don't have a Mac, and Linxu uses gl).
+On Windows you can use Chocolately or Scoop to install this, on mac Brew (or something idk don't have a Mac, and Linux users gl).
 I used Scoop:

 in Powershell